MHJahanbakhsh/notes/Redux.md

 ```

 # redux-toolikt is a Godsent!
-it takes away all the sweat of creating action creators and reducers seperate and connecting them together.
+it takes away all the sweat of creating action creators and reducers seperately and connecting them together.
 ```javascript

 import { createSlice } from '@reduxjs/toolkit'